Skokoo/Firere/README.md

 # 🏃 How To run it!
 _Copy the Repo_, make sure the terminal/C++ compiler supports **ANSI**.(And also a big screen(optional)).

+# 📃 License
-License = This project use the MIT license.
+License = This project use the GPL-v3.

 # ☄️ Testing Result Info
 My "Info" eat my phone.